 I Googled “How to become a famous author” in double quotation marks to force Google to search for the entire phrase.
 That got me links to 168,000 hits.
-I don’t know why there are so many articles on the subject because there are only two steps you must complete to become a famous author.
+I don’t know why there are so many articles on the subject because there are only two steps to becoming a famous author.

 How hard can it be to describe two steps?
 Here they are: